Happy Together (South Korean TV series): Plot

 After the tragic death of their parents, the lives of five siblings are irrevocably changed when they are separated.
 Now grown up, Seo Tae-poong (Lee Byung-hun) is a professional baseball player.
 Longing to bring his family back together, the kind-hearted Tae-poong has been searching his whole life for his brother and three sisters.

 Tae-poong's older sister Seo Chan-joo (Jo Min-su) has been supporting her younger siblings Moon-joo (Kang Sung-yeon), and Ji-suk (Song Seung-heon), who is newly engaged to his girlfriend Jin Soo-ha (Kim Ha-neul).
 When Tae-poong finds Chan-joo, Ji-suk and Moon-joo, his estranged siblings want nothing to do with him.
 Reeling from their coldness, Tae-poong must also deal with an eight-year-old boy who claims to be his son.
 Not knowing what to do, Tae-poong turns to Chan-joo for help.
-Meanwhile, youngest sister of the family Seo Yoon-joo (Jun Ji-hyun) has found her big brother Tae-poong after detachment of 10 years but his brother couldn't recognise her.
-So not revealing her actual identity heartbroken Seo Yoon-joo starts helping her brother.
-A thug, Ha Shin-yeob (Cha Tae-hyun) and Jo Pil-doo (Cho Jae-hyun) starts showing his affectionate love towards Yoon-joo by making frequent visit at her workplace.
+Meanwhile, youngest sister of the family Seo Yoon-joo (Jun Ji-hyun) has found her big brother Tae-poong after detachment of 10 years but is saddened when he could not recognise her.